 Remember you only get 100 characters for the keywords field in the Apple App store — make them all count!

 Using carefully selected keywords will increase your chances of having a highly ranked app.
 If you want to go further into this, use a tool like Sensor Tower’s Keyword Ranking Tool to see where your app ranks for each of your keywords.
 Your goal is for your app to rank in the top 10 for as many of your keywords as possible.
-And while you shouldn’t add phrases to your keyword list, you definitely want to check your ranking for common keyword combinations to make sure your app is front and center in the right searches.
+You definitely want to check your ranking for common keyword combinations to make sure your app is front and center in the right searches, and to decide if a few strategic keyword phrases make sense to throw in.

 Again, remember to check that the words in your app’s name are highly ranked, too.
 Even if you have an abstract name (like “Yelp” or “Lyft”), you can add words to it to help your raking.
 Lyft’s official name on the iOS App Store is “Lyft – Taxi App Alternative,” so even the big brands do it!